 The Newest Member of the Folly Board of Directors

-From Southern Vietnam to California through Texas and North Carolina, Hoang-Anh Tran has transplanted herself from education to finance and the Folly Theater Board!
+From Southern Vietnam to California through Texas and North Carolina, Hoang-Anh L. Tran has transplanted herself from education to finance and the Folly Theater Board!

 We invite you to learn more about the newest member of the Folly Family